Student talking with an advisor in their office

 • Disability related circumstances

-• You now meet SAP standard.
-(For example, after taking a at your own expense, you are now meeting SAP standards.
-No documentation needed.)
+• You now meet SAP standard, for example, after taking a class at your own expense, you are now meeting SAP standards, no documentation needed

-• Other unexpected circumstances out of your control.
+• Other unexpected circumstances outside of your control

 If your appeal is approved, you will be put on Probation for the next term and be able to receive aid for that term.
 At the end of your term on Probation you must meet SAP standards and be in Good Standing to avoid having Aid Denied again the next term.